dbinczyk-developx/Katamarans-KataFall2024/Architecture/001-ArchitectureStyleCharacteristics.md

 - **Resume and candidate management** component that handles PII and diversity data that can be linked to the candidate
 - **Analytics & reporting** processing large amounts hiring and candidate diversity data that are not directly linked to the candidates, but to the job postings and companies instead.

-Even though security is emphasized, it is one of the implict characteristics and because of that, it was not considered when picking the Top 3.
+Even though security is emphasized, it was not considered when picking the Top 3 since it's one of the implicit characteristics.

 Integration characteristic is assigned only to one of the components, but it was selected as Top 3 characteristic because of the business model and possible large count of HR systems this system can integrate with.